Hand with scissors cutting a pattern

 FAQ

-1) Can I start without a pattern master or French curve
+1) Can I start without a special pattern ruler?

 Yes, you can use straight rulers for squaring and freehand or household circles for gentle curves, then upgrade later if you enjoy drafting.
-A Pattern Master simply bundles several rulers into one, helpful for speed but not essential on day one.
+A pattern cutting ruler will make your life easier though!

-Dot and cross is standard in UK workrooms and helps alignment, but brown parcel paper or baking paper can work for early drafts and tracing.
-If you want the real thing later, most UK retailers stock it by the roll.
+Dot and cross is standard in most studios and helps with alignment, but you can get started with any large format paper for early drafts and tracing.
+If you want the real thing later, you can buy it from William Gee.

-4) How accurate do my measurements need to be
+3) How accurate do my measurements need to be?

 Accurate measurements and consistent seam allowances are key to a clean first fit, 1.5 cm is a common home sewing allowance that gives room to sew and adjust.
 Always true your seams before cutting fabric.

-5) Is half scale worth it for beginners
+4) Is half scale worth it for beginners?

 Hi, I'm Kate!👋